infinum/qa-handbook/Tools/Using Git - Advanced.md

 	`pbcopy < ~/.ssh/id_rsa.pub`

-2. Open Settings on your Github page
+2. Open *Settings* on your Github page

-3. Select SSH and GPG keys in the menu on the left-hand side
+3. Select *SSH and GPG keys* in the menu on the left-hand side

-4. Click the New SSH key button
+4. Click the *New SSH ke*y button

 5. In the *Title* field type in a descriptive label for the new key.
 For example, if you're using your work Mac, you could call it "*work-Mac*"